Glossary

 This report allows you to filter down your attendee database to find attendees matching certain criteria.
 This can be helpful in illustrating to funders the type of individuals you are working with.
 You can filter using a combination of criteria looking at demographic data, projects/activities attended, Timeline events and your Custom Attendee Data Fields.
 You then have the option to download this report, send an email or survey to these individuals or alternatively archive or pseudonymise them.

-For more information please refer to the People Report guide or see the short video here.
+People Report guide or see the short video

 Physical Activity: